getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 The `name` property is what you'd use for meta programming purposes, so that's what we'll focus on in this discussion.

 The confusion comes because by default, the lexical name a function has (if any) is also set as its `name` property.
+Actually there was no official requirement for that behavior by the ES5 (and prior) specifications.
+The setting of the `name` property was non-standard but still fairly reliable.
+As of ES6, it has been standardized.

+**Tip:** If a function has a `name` value assigned, that's typically the name used in stack traces in developer tools.

+### Inferences

-But what happens to the name property if a function has no lexical name?
-Prior to ES6, essentially nothing; it stays empty.
+But what happens to the `name` property if a function has no lexical name?

-But as of ES6, there are a set of inference rules which can determine a reasonable `name` property value to assign a function if that function doesn't have a lexical name to provide the value.
+As of ES6, there are now inference rules which can determine a sensible `name` property value to assign a function even if that function doesn't have a lexical name to use.

 Consider: